 Bands, floats, giant helium-filled floats, celebrities, mascots, and of course, race cars and drivers take to the street and wave and smile at fans.
-Music will fill the air and over 300,000 spectators will cheer and applaud the parade participants as the parade winds its way past some of the city’s most iconic landmarks.
+Music will fill the air and over 200,000 spectators will cheer and applaud the parade participants as the parade winds its way past some of the city’s most iconic landmarks.